suprabhasupi/blog/contents/posts/75-javascript-proxy/75-javascript-proxy.md

 });
 ```

-Now, lets follow the above example by captialzing the first and last name.
+Now, let's follow the above example by capitalizing on the first and last name.

 ```js
 const user = {